 Full time faculty/staff may purchase annual or semester permits.
-Part time employees must purchase their permits each semester as needed.
 However, new F/T employees who begin working during the summer months and individuals who become “first-time parkers” during the months of June/July/August will be allowed to initially purchase summer permits.
 In addition to the payment and a signed, completed parking application form, all faculty and staff requesting parking must provide their BCC ID card validated for that semester.

 Payments may be made in the form of cash, money orders or personal checks made payable to Bronx Community College.
 Third party and payroll checks will not be accepted.
 All parking fees are non-refundable.
 General policy is that lost permits will not be replaced.

 In order to obtain a BCC ID, or to have an ID validated for the current semester, all BCC personnel must go to the Public Safety ID room on the main floor of Colston Hall.
 Adjunct personnel and college assistants who are not also BCC students must first go to Human Resources (South Hall-Room 105) and get

 a letter certifying that they are working at the College during the semester for which they wish to have their ID validated.

 In lieu of a BCC ID card, special program staff who are not employed by the College must obtain a letter of introduction from the Vice President or Dean overseeing their area.
 They will present this letter to Human Resources in order to receive the signed certification form to present to the Bursar.
 Parking permits will only be issued to bona fide members of the College community whose offices are at BCC.